This post may contain affiliate links. For more information, please see our affiliate policy.

 - In a small bowl, whisk together mustard, honey, mayonnaise, and lemon juice.
 Reserve ¼ cup sauce in a covered container and refrigerate until serving time.

 - Meanwhile, place the chicken breast in a large plastic zipper-top bag.
 Pour in remaining sauce and turn in bag until evenly coated.
-Refrigerate at least 2 hours or overnight.
+Refrigerate 30 minutes or overnight.

-- Preheat oven to 400°F. Heat butter in a nonstick skillet over medium-high heat until the foaming subsides.
-Add mushrooms and sauté until the mushrooms have released most of their liquid and have started to turn brown, about 5 to 7 minutes.
-Transfer to a bowl.
+- Add mushrooms and sauté until they have released most of their liquid and have started to turn brown, about 5 to 7 minutes.
+Transfer to a bowl and wipe out skillet.